-MODEL STANDING ORDERS 2018 (ENGLAND)
+MODEL STANDING ORDERS 2018 (ENGLAND) - UPDATED APRIL 2022

-National Association of Local Councils (NALC)

-109 Great Russell Street
+National Association of Local Councils (NALC) 109 Great Russell Street London WC1B 3LD

-London

-WC1B 3LD

 020 7637 1865 | nalc@nalc.gov.uk | www.nalc.gov.uk

-© NALC 2018.
+© NALC 2022.
 All rights are reserved.

-No part of this publication may be reproduced or used for commercial purposes without the written permission of NALC save that councils in membership of NALC have permission to edit and use the model standing orders in this publication for their governance purposes.
+No part of this publication may be reproduced or used for commercial purposes without the written permission of NALC save those councils in membership of NALC have permission to edit and use the model standing orders in this publication for their governance purposes.